Quickdesh/Discord-RPC-Android/README.md

 [![Open Source?
 Yes!](https://badgen.net/badge/Open%20Source%20%3F/Yes%21/blue?icon=github)](https://github.com/Naereen/badges/)
 [![](https://dcbadge.vercel.app/api/server/vUPc7zzpV5)](https://discord.gg/vUPc7zzpV5)

-# KizzyRPC
+# DiscordRPC

-KizzyRPC is an Android library for Discord Rich Presence in Kotlin.
+DiscordRPC is an Android library for Discord Rich Presence in Kotlin.
 With KizzyRPC, you can easily implement Discord Rich Presence into your Android project and make your application more immersive.

 # Adding the library to your project
 > Step 1.
 Add it in your root build.gradle at the end of repositories: